NicolasKocher/Weather-Application/README.md

 # Weather Application

 This project is a weather application built with React, providing real-time weather data for any location.
 It uses the [OpenWeatherMap API](https://openweathermap.org/api) to fetch weather details.
+It is my first React Project and also my first time working with an API.

 ## Features